mike0355/k8s-facenet-distributed-training/step1_Local_K8s_and_Kubeflow_setup.md

-# Create a new cluster and deploy KubeFlow on Kubernetes
+# Create a new cluster and deploy KubeFlow on local Kubernetes